 It’s currently available only in select cities, but if you’re in one of those areas, you might want to take a look at YouTube TV.
-For $40 a month, you’re guaranteed to have CBS, NBC, and Fox, so you’ll be able to get your NFL fix on Sunday (based around your in-market games, of course), Sunday night, and Thursday night every week of the season.
+For $50 a month, you’re guaranteed to have CBS, NBC, and Fox, so you’ll be able to get your NFL fix on Sunday (based around your in-market games, of course), Sunday night, and Thursday night for most games this season.
 It also has ESPN for Monday Night Football, but no NFL Network or RedZone.
 The service also comes with a cloud DVR system, but with some restrictions.

 Users can upgrade to The Sports Pack which comes with NFL RedZone for $10 a month.
 Vue also includes DVR recording capabilities (with some channel and time-limit restrictions, of course) and, along with PlayStation 3 and PS4 hardware, it’s available to stream via apps on Amazon Fire TV devices, iOS, Apple TV, Android, Chromecast, and Roku devices.

 Yet another live TV streaming service, FuboTV is actually all about sports, so it makes sense it would serve up some NFL action.
-That said, even though its packages start at $45 per month ($40 for the first month), it has a huge hole in its coverage: It doesn’t carry ESPN.
-It does, however, carry NFL Network, and depending on your area, local affiliates for Sunday and Sunday night games, as well as an option to add NFL RedZone for another $9 per month.
+That said, even though its packages start at $55 per month, it has a huge hole in its coverage: No ESPN.
+It does, however, carry NFL Network, and depending on your area, local affiliates for Sunday games, as well as an option to add NFL RedZone for another $9 per month through the Sports Plus package.
 This service will mostly appeal to those into all kinds of sports, including college football nuts, but you may want to check what’s available in your area before signing up.
 Supported devices include computers, Roku, Apple TV, Fire TV, Android and iOS devices, and Chromecast.

 If you’re not committed to a fantasy team or only watch the NFL casually, CBS All Access might be an option for you.
 For $6 a month, you get live access to CBS’ AFC games on Sundays.
 This is the cheapest subscription on the list, but that’s because you’re missing way more games than you get, and most people can access in-market games with a simple HD antenna anyway.
 Still, if you’re looking to tiptoe your way into football fandom, All Access is a decent starting point, and shows like Star Trek: Discovery alone could make it worthwhile for some.